AnastasiaMegabit/FASTbot/README.md

 ### Choices
 The main design choice we had to deal with in the beginning of our planning phase was the bot we wished to use.
 Initially, we planned on working on a raspberry pi rover.
 We chose this mainly because of the following reasons:
-- We had inventoried all the materials we would need including the sensors, main frame, chassises and tires for the rover.
+- We had inventoried all the materials we would need including the sensors, main frame, chassis and tires for the rover.
 - We had begun assembling the body of the rover,
 - We believed it would be suitable for the rough, unpredictable terrain we expected for a carrier bot.